lukesc0/lukesc0.github.io/physics.md

 ### Overview

-This is a series of 2D mechanical dynamics simulations, coded and animated from scratch Python.
+This is a series of 2D mechanical dynamics simulations, coded and animated from scratch in Python.
 Most are pendulum-based, but the final is a "jack-in-box" simulation in which an unconstrained, unforced jack is trapped within a shaking box.
-Click the links below to watch the demo videos, and scroll down to view a high-level overview of the code for the final simulation -- which is essentially a more complex version of earlier entries.
+Click the link below to watch the demo video, and scroll down to view a high-level overview of the code for the final simulation -- which is essentially a more complex version of earlier entries.

 ### Demo